 This is the list of problems with which we are familiar.
 You can scan down the page, or click on the title that looks like the problem you are having.
-If you are having one of the problems that we have fixed, and have a CD older than the date it was fixed, you need an upgrade.
+If you are having one of the problems that we have fixed, and have a CD or DVD older than the date it was fixed, you need an upgrade.
 See Prices, Licensing, and Upgrade Info.

 10.7 and Newer Won't Let Me Install! - Unknown Vendor!